One of history’s enlightening hikes, that of Bernlef

 Psalm 69: 1-2 & 14-15

 For protection against the sea and the collection of sweet water, people build terps.
-Terps -although the name 'wierde' would be more appropriate for province Groningen- are artificial dwelling mounds.
+Terps -although the names 'wierde' or 'Warft' would be more appropriate for province Groningen- are artificial dwelling mounds.
 Read our blog post about these mounds already existing for nearly a millennium in the area at that time.
 Werfhem was one of the bigger terps of the region and, together with Wyscwyrd, situated on a salt-marsh ridge.
-Only on these settlement mounds some trees and bushes could grow, like hazel, elder and willow.
-Also some crops and herbs were grown on the slopes of the terp.
+Only on top of these settlement mounds some trees and bushes could grow, like hazel, elder and willow.
+Also, some crops and herbs were grown on the slopes of the terp.
 So, when Bernlef saw the trees of Werfhem, know that trees were actually very scarce in this salty environment and it likely must have been one of these species.
-In the villages many big dogs, some pigs and chickens walked around to make the picture more complete (wanna know more about these Frisian dogs? read our blog post How to bury your mother-in-law).
+In the villages many big dogs, some pigs and chickens walked around to make the picture more complete (want to know more about these Frisian dogs? read our blog post How to bury your mother-in-law).

 impression of the terp region of Frisia - Early Middle Ages